 As the governess becomes more determined in finding an explanation to the bizarre events she is witnessing, the uncertainty of what is really happening in the mansion transforms a far-fetched ghost story into a human tragedy.

 It’s worth noting that Kerr’s governess seems to be the only person who sees something wrong with the kids.
 She’s also the only one seeing ghastly apparitions.
 The sympathetic housekeeper tries but can’t see anything.
 It’s quite possible that the governess, the daughter of a preacher and a clear victim of Victorian piousness, finds it easier to believe in demons and possessions than to acknowledge the over-sexualization of her young pupils.
-The film plays it right in the middle and at the end you are still not quite sure what to believe.
+The Innocents plays it right in the middle and at the end you are still not quite sure what to believe.

 Franklin and Stephens are great as the kids.
 Child actors often come across as a bit rehearsed, but not these kids — they are natural performers.
 These talented muppets keep up with Kerr’s superb work.
 Sir Michael Redgrave (The Hill) plays the children’s wealthy uncle.
 The cast also includes Clytie Jessop (Torture Garden), Peter Wyngarde (Flash Gordon), and Megs Jenkins (Oliver!) as Mrs. Grose.